maryrosecook/build-a-javascript-game-workshop/README.md

 See `canvas-drawing-reference.md` in the root of this repo.
 It has code for drawing lines, polygons and circles, and setting colours.

-## Collision detection

-See `handy-collision-detection-functions.js` in the root of this repo.
-It has a function for detecting if two rectangles are intersecting, and a function for detecting if two lines are intersecting.